What is a Sales Funnel, and How Do I Create a Perfect 1?

 If you’re not using a sales funnel, your marketing costs more money than it’s generating.

-Most businesses skip sales funnel design and spend their marketing budget on ads that don’t convert.
+Most businesses skip sales funnel design and allocate their marketing budget to ads that fail to convert.
 A proven sales pipeline can reduce costs and increase conversions for any business.

 Anyone can build an effective sales pipeline with the right tools in just a few hours!
 The hard part is your content.
-You will learn sales funnel means, how to build a sales funnel, the stages of the sales funnel and ecommerce sales funnel.
+You will learn what a sales funnel means, how to build a sales funnel, the stages of the sales funnel, and how to use an ecommerce sales funnel.

 This article teaches you how to create a simple, high-converting sales and marketing funnel with minimal technical skills or experience needed!
 You’ll learn what works and doesn’t, so you don’t waste time building ineffective funnels.